aghreed/birthday-backbone/README.md

 __To Run:__

-Open directory of project in terminal, and run:
+Assuming you have node, npm, and bower installed, open directory of project in terminal, and run:

 `npm install`

 `bower install`

+`npm install gulp -g`

 `gulp less`

+`npm install httpster -g`

 `httpster`